 MidMichigan’s Unique Lymphedema Program

-A type of swelling called lymphedema may occur as a complication following breast surgery or any time the lymphatic system is compromised, such as by birth defects, surgical trauma, injury, infection or radiation therapy.
+Lymphedema is swelling of the body that occurs when the normal functioning of the lymphatic system is compromised.
+It can occur as a result of a birth defects, surgical trauma, injury, infection or radiation therapy.
 Left untreated, lymphedema can result in progressive pain, loss of function, skin breakdown, and increased risk of infection.

 MidMichigan provides a unique and specialized lymphedema rehabilitation therapy, available both as an outpatient service and through home care.
 Our specially trained therapists can evaluate your problem and design an individualized program for self-management and control of this chronic condition.